Abrams says drew on Terrence Malick films for new 'Star Wars'

 The movie, the first "Star Wars" film installment in 10 years, has been shrouded in secrecy with details kept tightly under wraps bar some broad character outlines.

-It stars newcomers Daisy Ripley, Adam Driver, John Boyega as well as old "Star Wars" hands Harrison Ford, Mark Hamill and Carrie Fisher.
+It stars newcomers Daisy Ripley, Adam Driver, John Bodega as well as old "Star Wars" hands Harrison Ford, Mark Ham ill and Carrie Fisher.

 "It's a story that I think gets to see new characters, these underdogs, in a world that is bigger and more spectacular than they could ever imagine and existing characters that some people know and love," Abrams said.